Visitors Insurance Exclusions To Look For While Buying Insurance

 5. Prenatal and Maternity Services

 Medical costs for prenatal, maternity, or childbirth are not usually covered under travel insurance.
 Most doctors advise against traveling close to your due date or recently after having the baby, but if you have to travel, take care of checkups and other medical concerns prior to traveling.
-Plus, if you have any complications with the pregnancy, your visitors insurance will likely not cover that either.
+Plus, if you have any complications with the pregnancy, your visitor insurance will likely not cover that either.
 This is something that you want to consider when choosing the right policy for your next trip.
-So, why buy travel insurance for pregnancy.
+So, why should pregnant women buy travel insurance if pregnancy is not covered.

 6. Major Dental Surgeries or Treatment